Bug report #12578

 I think it will be good to give user feedback during the initial indexing.
 You can see in this screencast, nothing is happening between 0:57 and 1:25 and then the polygon capture becomes active:

-#17 Updated by Saber Razmjooei over 1 year ago
+#17 Updated by Saber Razmjooei about 2 years ago

 - Using a PostGIS layer (os mastermap) with 1034924 features, the initial lag was too long and QGIS became completely unusable my PC (32 GB RAM, 1 TB SSD, PG layer is from localhost)

 - Saving the same layer as Spatialite, things improved significantly.
 There was an initial lag, but after that it was smooth digitising.

 One can replicate it using OSM as PG layer and Spatialite layer.